usgs/shakemap/docs/_sources/manual4_0/tg_verification.rst.txt

 Thus, at
 the observation point we get mean values for each of our five cases of 1.0, 0.71, 0.38, 0.13, and 0.04.
-These values can be seen in :num:`Figure #verification-test-eight` at the observation point.
+These values can be seen for each of the five lines in :num:`Figure #verification-test-eight` at the location of the observation point.
 Similarly, the standard deviation at the observation point for each case is 0.0, 0.59, 0.82, 0.94, and 0.99.
-These values also correspond to what we see in
+These values also correspond to what we see in the lower plot of :num:`Figure #verification-test-eight`.
-:num:`Figure #verification-test-eight`.